This page includes a list of the best virtual meeting software platforms.

 Zoom is a popular video conferencing platform that is infamous for being easy to use.
 You can invite anyone to a Zoom meeting with a URL, even if your attendees do not have a Zoom account.
 Once team members click on the URL, they will instantly join a virtual room with the rest of the team.
 Registered users can host meetings with up to 100 people using the free version of Zoom’s software.
 Coupled with fun features like breakout rooms, Zoom is ideal for hosting meetings, games and activities with virtual teams.

-Here is a list of Zoom games.
+Here is a list of fun games to play on Zoom.

 Learn more about Zoom.